Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \subsection{The Postulates of Quantum Mechanics}

-QC is grounded in the principles of quantum mechanics and unequivocally adheres to its fundamental rules.
-In this section, we will outline the essential principles of quantum mechanics \cite{messiah2014quantum, nielsen2010quantum}, providing the requisite foundation for the subsequent discussion.
-This explanation is crucial in establishing a mathematical framework for comprehending QC, thereby facilitating a deeper understanding of this intricate field for readers without a background in physics.
+QC is grounded in the principles of quantum mechanics.
+In this section, we outline the essential principles of quantum mechanics, providing the requisite foundation for the subsequent discussions.
+This explanation is crucial in establishing a mathematical framework for comprehending QC, thereby facilitating a deeper understanding of this field for readers without a background in physics.

-\emph{Postulate 1: Every enclosed physical system possesses a corresponding Hilbert space, wherein the system state can be precisely depicted by a unit vector.} The Hilbert space, as delineated in the given postulate, corresponds to a complete complex linear space, characterized by a defined inner product, pertinent to QC since it does not involve infinite spatial dimensions.
-A collection of $n$ linearly independent vectors is capable of spanning an n-dimensional linear space.
-When these vectors are both normalized and mutually orthogonal, they constitute what is known as orthonormal bases for the aforementioned space.
-A unique unit vector, designated as a 'state', encapsulates the description of a specific physical system.
-To articulate this with greater precision and mathematical rigor, the state of a physical system is depicted by a unit vector.
-This unit vector can be linearly decomposed using any complete set of orthonormal bases within the linear space, offering a mathematically precise representation of the physical system in question.
+\emph{Postulate 1: Every enclosed physical system possesses a corresponding Hilbert space, wherein the system state can be precisely depicted by a unit vector.} The Hilbert space, as described in Postulate 1, is a complete complex linear space characterized by a defined inner product, relevant to QC since it does not involve infinite spatial dimensions.
+A collection of $n$ linearly independent vectors is capable of spanning an $n$-dimensional linear space.
+When these vectors are both normalized and mutually orthogonal, they form orthonormal bases for the given space.
+A unique unit vector, referred to as a `state,' encapsulates the description of a specific physical system.
+This unit vector can be linearly decomposed using any complete set of orthonormal bases within the linear space, offering a mathematically precise representation of the physical system.

 Physicist Dirac creates a set of symbols to describe system states \cite{dirac1981principles}.
-The symbol $\ket{.}$ is called ket, corresponding to a column unit vector in the space.
-Thus, a specific system state, denoted by a quantum state $\ket{\phi}$ , can be represented linearly by a set of orthonormal bases $\{\ket{a_1}, \ket{a_2}, \dots, \ket{a_n}\}$.
+The symbol $\ket{\bullet}$ is termed a ket, corresponding to a column unit vector in the space.
+Thus, a specific system state, denoted by a quantum state $\ket{\phi}$ in eq. (\ref{Ket-represantation}), can be represented linearly by a set of orthonormal bases $\{\ket{a_1}, \ket{a_2}, \dots, \ket{a_n}\}$.

 The algebra reveals that the orthonormal bases of a Hilbert space are not unique; thereby, a quantum state can be described by different bases.
-This property is known as representation transformation in quantum mechanics and is essentially equivalent to the basis transformation.
+This property is known as representation transformation in quantum mechanics, which is essentially equivalent to basis transformation.